marvin-hansen/bazel_rust_example/bzlmod.md

 ### Custom Container Macro

-The scratch image configuration feels quite verbose considering all it does is lumping together a bunch of tar files in a multi arch bundle.
-This becomes quickly tedious if you build a lot of containers that roughly follow the same blueprint and only differ on a handful of parameters such as exposed ports, the specific platform(s) and similar.
+The scratch image configuration feels quite verbose and this configuration becomes quickly tedious when you build a large number of containers that roughly follow the same blueprint and only differ by a handful of parameters such as exposed ports, the specific platform(s) and similar.
 In that case, it is advisable to write a custom macro that reduces the boilerplate code to a bare minimum.

 In short, open or add a file in